OpenCTI-Platform/opencti/docs/docs/deployment/installation.md

 Just download the appropriate [Docker for Desktop](https://www.docker.com/products/docker-desktop) version for your operating system.

 ### Clone the repository

+Docker helpers are available in the [Docker GitHub repository](https://github.com/OpenCTI-Platform/docker).

 ```bash
 $ mkdir -p /path/to/your/app && cd /path/to/your/app